-While many states set minimum coverage requirements, it is a good idea to talk to your insurance agent about what coverage you should have.
-If you are in an accident and cause more damage than your limit, you’ll be on the hook for the remaining balance.
+While many states set minimum coverage requirements, it's a good idea to talk to your insurance agent about what coverage you should have.
+If you're found liable in an accident and cause more damage than your limit, you’ll be responsible for the remaining balance.

 What Is Full Coverage Car Insurance?